alexbsec/alexbsec.github.io/_posts/2024-01-16-monitored-htb.md

 <img src="../figs/monitored1.png" alt="landing page">

 If we click on "Access Nagios", we will be brought to a login page, at `/nagiosxi/login.php`.
-I've tried to brute-force it and send send SQL injection payloads, but that did not work.
+I've tried to brute-force it and send send SQL injection payloads, but with no success.
 We know that this service is called Nagios XI, so my next step was to look for common vulnerabilities revolving around this service.
 Upon a quick search, we find [this](https://outpost24.com/blog/nagios-xi-vulnerabilities/) blog about Nagios XI CVEs.
 One that stands out to me is the first one, CVE-2023-40931.
 It reads:

 > Nagios XI features “Announcement Banners”, which can optionally be acknowledged by users.
 The endpoint for this feature is vulnerable to a SQL Injection attack.